job openings

 Program Facilities, Equipment, and Safety: Ensuring that the physical resources are in place to provide safe and successful programming

-- Manages and maintains Rocking the Boat’s boat inventory including wooden rowing craft and other waterfront equipment such as dollies, oars, and PFDs
+- Ensures appropriate use and care of Rocking the Boat's boat inventory including wooden rowing craft and other waterfront equipment such as dollies, oars, and personal floatation devices; informs the Public Programs Manager of all maintenance and repair needs

-- Supports the Development Department in fund-raising activities and events as requested
+- Supports the Development Department in fund-raising activities as requested

 - Contributes to the maintenance of shared resources